 This is a three-part series regarding the historical causes, types, and treatments of insanity in the 19th and 20th centuries.
 Though focus is primarily on Kentucky institutions, these apply to other institutions throughout the United States.
 You can visit this page to read Kentucky’s historical lunacy laws.
-You can also check our glossary of antiquated medical terminology.
+You can also check our glossary of anachronistic medical terminology.

 Update: Check below as we have included a supplemental compilation of causes of death from all of Kentucky’s state hospitals.